aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/image-processing-and-enhancement/add-image-alpha-blending/_index.md

     {
 ```

-## Step 3: Define the Blending Point
+### Step 3: Define the Blending Point

-Determine the point where the overlay image will be blended onto the background image.
-In this example, we place the overlay image in the center of the background image.
+Calculate the point where the overlay will sit.
+Here we center the overlay on the background.

 ```java
         Point center = new Point((background.getWidth() - overlay.getWidth()) / 2,
                 (background.getHeight() - overlay.getHeight()) / 2);
 ```

-## Step 4: Perform Alpha Blending
+### Step 4: Perform Alpha Blending (overlay image with opacity)

-Execute the alpha blending operation by blending the overlay image onto the background image with a specified opacity (alpha value).
+Blend the overlay onto the background using an alpha value of 127 (≈ 50 % opacity).
+This demonstrates **set image opacity java** in practice.

 ```java
         background.blend(center, overlay, overlay.getBounds(), (byte) 127);
 ```

-## Step 5: Save the Blended Image
+### Step 5: Save the Blended Image

-Save the blended image to a specified location on your system.
+Write the result to disk.
+The file will be a new PNG that contains both layers.

 ```java
         background.save(outDir + "/blended.png");